Chris James (racing driver)

-Christopher Nigel James (born 28 December 1978 in Luton, Bedfordshire) is a British auto racing driver.
+Christopher Nigel James (born 28 December 1978 in Luton, Bedfordshire) is a British racing driver.

 Racing career

 James competed in the Fiat Racing challenge between 2000 and 2005 at the wheel of a Fiat Punto, taking several wins.
 He returned to racing in 2008, driving in selected rounds of the Mini Challenge.
 After half a season in 2009, he contested a full campaign in 2010 with one race win & finished third in class.

 In 2011 he competed in the British Touring Car Championship.
 He drove a Chevrolet Lacetti for his own ES Racing team, his best finish throughout the season was a twelfth place at Donington.

 In 2012 Team ES Racing.com acquired two ex-Triple Eight Vauxhall Vectra for himself and Dave Newsham.
 Newsham would take two wins over the course of the season, whereas James' best finishes came at Brands Hatch and Silverstone where he finished in 12th place.

 Since 2014, James has raced sporadically in the Mini Challenge - taking a single podium in 2014.

 James competed in the Dubai 24 hour race in 2016, co-driving with Rebecca Jackson.